Arrival and Dismissal

 If you need to drive to school to drop your child(ren) off, please follow these guidelines:

-- Supervision before school begin at 7:45am.
+1. Supervision before school begins at 7:45am.
 Therefore, please ensure your child remains safe by dropping him/her off any time after 7:45am but not beforehand.
-The school opens at 7:45 for students to enter and go to their
+The school opens at 7:45 for students to enter and go to breakfast and their classrooms.

-- Use the designated drop-off/pick-up area to drop your child/children off at school.
-The circular drive in the front of the school is for drop off/pick up Therefore, DO NOT PARK in the circular drive as it is for dropping off/picking up students and a fire lane.
+2. Use the designated drop-off/pick-up area to drop your child/children off at school.
+The circular drive in the front of the school is for drop off/pick up only.
+Therefore, DO NOT PARK in the circular drive as it is for dropping off/picking up students and a fire lane.

-- Pull as far forward as possible in the drop-off/pick-up lane.
-Drop off/pick up your child(ren) and pull ahead to
+a.
+Pull as far forward as possible in the drop-off/pick-up lane.
+Drop off/pick up your child(ren) and pull ahead to exit.

-- If you choose to park your car, PARK ONLY IN DESIGNATED PARKING SPACES.
-DO NOT PARK IN OR BLOCK THE FIRE LANE or other parked
+4. If you choose to park your car, PARK ONLY IN DESIGNATED PARKING SPACES.
+DO NOT PARK IN OR BLOCK THE FIRE LANE or other parked vehicles.

-- Please refrain from talking/texting on handheld devices during drop off and pick
+6. Please refrain from talking/texting on handheld devices during drop off and pick up.

 Prompt and regular school attendance by students is important.
 Regular attendance is necessary if students are to profit fully from learning experiences offered in school.
 Because students miss significant instruction when they are absent from school, any absence may affect their learning.
 In order to set your family up for success, plan to be at school by the 7:50am bell, giving students adequate time to reach their classrooms and be prepared for the start of class at 8:00am.